CDCgov/prime-reportstream/prime-router/docs/proposals/0008-cdc-ip-space.md

 This proposal is to reach an understanding of the size of the IP CIDR we must request from the CDC for each environment.

-This proposal *will not* address how we redeploy our resources to the new VNET nor will it address and Palo Alto firewall setup.
+This proposal *will not* address how we redeploy our resources to the new VNET nor will it address any Palo Alto firewall setup.
 Those items will be addressed in future proposals.

 ## Goals

-* Determine an IP CIDR range to request from the CDC per VNET-environment pair
+* Determine an IP CIDR range to request from the CDC per environment-region pair
 * The IP CIDR range must meet our current and future needs
 * We should request the smallest range possible that will meet our needs
     * If we cannot provide justification to the range size with the CDC, our request may be rejected